ocp-power-automation/ocs-upi-kvm/README.md

 samples/jenkins-ocs-psi.sh [--retry-ocp] [--latest-ocs]
 ```

 These scripts are useful in getting started.
-The script **dev-ocs.sh** uses file backed
+They implement the full sequence of
+high level tasks defined above.
+The difference between these scripts is that the
-data disks, while the script **jenkins-ocs-psi.sh** uses physical disk partions.
+**dev-ocs.sh** script uses files and the script **jenkins-ocs-psi.sh** uses
+physical disk partions for the extra data disks that are attached to worker nodes.
+In addition, the latter script will invoke ocs-ci tier 0 and 1 tests automatically.

 ## Required Environment Variables